divonlan/genozip/docs/using-on-hpc.rst

 I can't register Genozip's license
 ==================================

-Genozip requires registration prior to use, and its a violation of Genozip's non-commercial license to use Genozip without registration.
+Genozip requires registration prior to use, and its a violation of Genozip's license to use Genozip without registration.

 However, in some environments, interactive registration is not possible.
 For example, when submitting a batch job to an HPC.